Divine Madness Running Club: Sexual Harassment

-In late 1996, Georgiana Scott, John Hunt and Melissa Huntress filed a lawsuit claiming that, rather than liberating members of the group, Tizer controlled them through fasting, sleep deprivation, isolation from the members family and also their friends.
+In late 1996, Georgiana Scott, John Hunt, and Melissa Huntress filed a lawsuit claiming that rather than liberating members of the group, Tizer controlled them through fasting, sleep deprivation, and isolation from the members' family and their friends.

 It alleges that Tizer required that female clients sleep with himself and a number of other community clients before being allowed to have sexual contact with their partners.
-Anyone who tried to leave the group or change the norm were subject to physical illness and emotional destruction.
+Anyone who tried to leave the group or change the norm was subject to physical illness and emotional destruction.

 A fourth former member of the group, Michele Hirsen, recently filed a complaint with the Boulder police department alleging that Tizer sexually assaulted her.
 In her report to the police, Hirsen said that in his role as spiritual guide and teacher, Tizer always made himself more available to his female students.
 Hirsen said the following about the subject:

 There's not a lot of room for an individual to have a self, he has emotional and psychological control over everyone around him.
 He's a manipulative, diabolical person.
-He has a system where he tries to seduce any woman that comes across his path without concern for their boundaries and sensitivities.
+He has a system where he tries to seduce any woman who comes across his path without concern for their boundaries and sensitivities.
 Many women felt confused and violated by these interactions.

 Envelope Marriage

-In 1989 Yo Tizer began a practice of "envelope marriage", where one male and one female member would each have their name draw from a hat and then they were "married" for a week in order to break them from their "attachment" to choosing partners.
+In 1989 Yo Tizer began a practice of "envelope marriage", where one male and one female member would each have their name drawn from a hat and then they were "married" for a week in order to break them from their "attachment" to choosing partners.
 He advised them that he could control fertility by muscle testing and herbs.
 When the women often became pregnant he would order them to have abortions to break their "attachments" to being mothers.
-Except for his own children, who he allowed to be born and raised in The Community, and for several women who he deemed so pathologically self-centered that they needed to be broken of their "attachment" to themselves.
+Except for his own children, who he allowed to be born and raised in The Community, and for several women whom he deemed so pathologically self-centered that they needed to be broken of their "attachment" to themselves.